Category: acne-prone skincare

 This is one of the easiest prevention methods that people constantly skip.
 Don’t be that person.

-Birth Control (If It’s Hormonal)
+Prevent Breakouts-Birth Control (If It’s Hormonal):

 If your breakouts are hormonal—meaning they show up around your period or follow your cycle—birth control can legitimately help.

-Face Masks and Deep Cleaning
+Prevent Breakouts-Face Masks and Deep Cleaning:

 Once a week, I do a deeper clean with a face mask.
 I like mud masks or ones with tea tree oil because they actually draw out impurities and don’t just sit on top of your skin.